 If that doesn’t work, try sliding a 1” thick wooden board between your mattress and box spring or bed frame where it’s sagging.
-The board will act as an additional layer of support, which will hopefully even out the bed and help to reduce the sagging.
+The board will act as an additional layer of support for your mattress foundation, which will hopefully even out the bed and help to reduce the sagging.
 Keep in mind that it can possibly make your mattress feel firmer, though.

 You could also try checking your bed’s box spring to see if it has any broken or weak spots.
 A bad box spring can’t support a mattress properly, which can lead to sagging.
 You can test your box spring by simply pushing your hands on it, or you could even grab your small children and have them walking around on it a bit.

-If you just want a little more support from your mattress overall, cut your plywood so that it’s the same dimensions of your mattress, and then place the plywood under the entirety of your bed.
+If you just want a little more under mattress support, cut your plywood so that it’s the same dimensions of your mattress, and then place the plywood under the entirety of your bed.

 Unfortunately, the solutions above are temporary solutions.
-They can help a mattress feel firmer and improve its stability, but they are not going to fix your mattress completely.
+They can help a mattress feel firmer and improve its stability, but they are not going to fix the sagging completely.
 The only thing that will truly fix your mattress problem is getting a new mattress.
-Here are some hard and fast rules for when you’re way overdue to get a new mattress:
+Here are some hard and fast rules for when you’re way overdue to buy a new mattress that doesn’t sag:

 You can learn more about how often you should replace your mattress in our guide.
 If you have decided you need a new mattress, check out our list of the Best Bed-In-A-Box Mattresses available online and be sure to dispose of your old mattress properly.

 In our experience (and we’ve tested well over 100 beds in all categories), hybrid and coil mattresses are the sturdiest beds and tend to hold up better over time, meaning less sagging or permanent indentations.
 Hybrid and coil options are especially great for heavyweight individuals who need more support to prevent sagging.
 One mattress that is particularly noteworthy is the Saatva mattress.
 This mattress actually uses dual layers of coils believe it or not.
-It has a innerspring support system on the bottom and individually wrapped coils in the middle for maximum support.
+It has an innerspring support system on the bottom and individually wrapped coils in the middle for maximum support.